 1. If I am a tenant, can I apply for a mortgage?

-Generally speaking, a renter cannot apply for a mortgage directly because you do not own the property.
-Mortgage banks usually require the homeowner to be the borrower before they can provide a loan.
+Generally, tenants cannot apply for a mortgage directly because they are not the property owners.
+Mortgage banks typically require the property owner to be the borrower in order to provide a loan.

 -